top of page

 Tissue Expander and Implant-Based Breast Reconstruction: A Complete Guide

-Implant-based breast reconstruction has 3 main options: (1) the two-stage tissue expander followed by a permanent implant, (2) direct-to-implant reconstruction without an expander, and (3) hybrid devices like the Becker expander-implant.
-The full process takes 4 to 6 months, the surgery itself is 1 to 2 hours per stage, and modern implants (silicone gel or saline) typically last 10 to 20 years before considering replacement.
-This guide explains each option, who it suits, and
+Implant-based breast reconstruction has three main options: (1) the two-stage tissue expander followed by a permanent implant, (2) direct-to-implant reconstruction with no expander, and (3) combined devices such as the Becker expander-implant.
+The full process takes 4 to 6 months.
+The surgery itself is 1 to 2 hours per stage.
+And modern implants (silicone gel or saline) usually last 10 to 20 years before replacement is considered.
+This guide explains each option, who it suits

 Dr. Mahyar Foumani